pingbird/boxy/website/docs/custom-boxy/examples/square-layout.md

 # Square Layout

-In the interactive example of [Introduction To Layout](https://docs.boxy.wiki/renderobjects/interactive-example) we showed a custom [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) with a single child, let's see how [CustomBoxy](https://pub.dev/documentation/boxy/latest/boxy/CustomBoxy-class.html) can cut down all of the boilerplate.
+In the interactive example of [Introduction To Layout](https://boxy.wiki/render-objects/interactive-example/) we showed a custom [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) with a single child, let's see how [CustomBoxy](https://pub.dev/documentation/boxy/latest/boxy/CustomBoxy-class.html) can cut down all of the boilerplate.

-The end goal of this example is to take an arbitrarily sized widget, and size itself so that it's width and height is equal.
+The end goal of this example is to take an arbitrarily sized widget, and size itself so that it's width and height are equal.
 Ideally the child is also centered in the resulting square.

 ### Complete Example

-To make the widget square, we need to create a [BoxyDelegate](https://pub.dev/documentation/boxy/latest/boxy/BoxyDelegate-class.html) that overrides [layout](https://pub.dev/documentation/boxy/latest/boxy/BoxyDelegate/layout.html):
+To make the widget square, we will to create a [BoxyDelegate](https://pub.dev/documentation/boxy/latest/boxy/BoxyDelegate-class.html) that overrides [layout](https://pub.dev/documentation/boxy/latest/boxy/BoxyDelegate/layout.html):

 ![](image%20(1)%20(1)%20(1).png)